ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

 # Conneting to BigQuery from Jupyter/IPython notebook
 I already had the Anaconda installation of JupyterLab on my Windows 7 computer.
-I wanted to connect to BigQuery and fetch data using SQL queries into a pandas dataframe.
+I wanted to connect to BigQuery API and fetch data from Jupyter notebook using SQL queries into a pandas dataframe.
 Following are the steps which worked for me:

-## STEP 1: Create a service account on Google Cloud API
+## STEP 1: Creating a service account on Google Cloud API
 There is extensive documentation on Google Cloud website.
 I followed below instructions: https://cloud.google.com/docs/authentication/getting-started
 - On Google Cloud Console, create or select a project.